hrbolek/gql_facilities/README.md

 Tables are defined in way which allows to work with dbrows as with dataclasses.
 This enables conversion into dict structures and use them in GQLModel init.
-It is propably the shortest conversion from dbrow into GQLModel
+It is propably the shortest conversion from dbrow into GQLModel.

+## Keypoints

+For authentization is used WhoAmIExtension which sends a query to gql_ug.
+With this query, roles of logged user are revealed and stored into context.
+This is very usefull for resolving permissions defined by rolename.

 ## Usefull commands